MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 >
 > The consequence is that you have to know which version of the iOS SDK the React Native SDK depends on.

-1. Download the [App Center SDK for React Native](https://github.com/Microsoft/app-center-sdk-react-native/releases/latest) frameworks provided as a zip file.
+1. Download the [App Center SDK for React Native](https://github.com/Microsoft/appcenter-sdk-react-native/releases/latest) frameworks provided as a zip file.

 2. From the release notes on Github, please also download the corresponding frameworks of the App Center SDK for iOS.

 3. Unzip both archives and you will see a folder called **AppCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
 The framework called `AppCenter` is required in the project as it contains code that is shared between the different modules.
-You will also see a folder named **RNAppCenterShared** which contains a single framework for the React Native bridge for iOS which is also required.
+You will also see a folder named **AppCenterReactNativeShared** which contains a single framework for the React Native bridge for iOS which is also required.

 4. [Optional] Create a subdirectory for 3rd-party libraries.
     * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now (under the **ios** directory of your project).
     * Create a group called **Vendor** inside your Xcode project to mimic your file structure on disk.

-5. Open Finder and copy the previously unzipped **AppCenter-SDK-Apple/iOS** and **RNAppCenterShared** folders into your project's folder at the location where you want it to reside.
+5. Open Finder and copy the previously unzipped **AppCenter-SDK-Apple/iOS** and **AppCenterReactNativeShared** folders into your project's folder at the location where you want it to reside.

 6. Add the SDK frameworks to the project in Xcode:
     * Make sure the Project Navigator is visible (⌘+1).
-    * Now drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework**, **AppCenterCrashes.framework** and **RNAppCenterShared.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
-Note that **AppCenter.framework** and **RNAppCenterShared.framework** are required to start the SDK, make sure they are added to your project, otherwise the other modules won't work and your app won't compile.
+    * Now drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework**, **AppCenterCrashes.framework** and **AppCenterReactNativeShared.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
+Note that **AppCenter.framework** and **AppCenterReactNativeShared.framework** are required to start the SDK, make sure they are added to your project, otherwise the other modules won't work and your app won't compile.
     * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.

 ## 4. Start the SDK